RediSearch/redisearch-getting-started/docs/004-query-data.md

 The FT.SEARCH commands returns the list of result starting with the number of results, then the list of elements (keys & fields).

-This example uses a simple query string `"star"`, this will return all the movies that *contain* the word star in a text field of the index.
+As you can see the movie *Star Wars: Episode V - The Empire Strikes Back* is found, even though you used only the word “war” to match “Wars” in the title.
+This is because the title has been indexed as text, so the field is [tokenized](https://oss.redislabs.com/redisearch/Escaping/) and [stemmed](https://oss.redislabs.com/redisearch/Stemming/).

 Later when looking in more details on the query syntax you will learn more the search capabilities.

 It is also possible to limit the list of fields returned by the query using the `RETURN` parameter, let's run the same query, and return only the title and release_year:

 ```
-> FT.SEARCH idx:movie "star" RETURN 2 title release_year
+> FT.SEARCH idx:movie "war" RETURN 2 title release_year

 1) (integer) 2
 2) "movie:11005"